Carbastat Side Effects

 Generic Name: carbachol ophthalmic

-Note: This page contains information about the side effects of carbachol ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Carbastat.
+Note: This document contains side effect information about carbachol ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Carbastat.

 For the Consumer

 Applies to carbachol ophthalmic: ophthalmic intraocular injection, ophthalmic topical solution

 Side effects include:

 Topical solution: Ocular irritation (burning or discomfort), lacrimation, temporal or periorbital headache, painful ciliary or accommodative spasm, blurred vision or myopia, conjunctival vascular congestion, poor vision in dim light.

 Applies to carbachol ophthalmic: compounding powder, intraocular solution, ophthalmic solution

 The most commonly reported side effects were headache and increased intraocular pressure.[Ref]